RyanJWolfe/docs/guides/improving_efficiency.md

 ## 1. Baseline Skills

-One of the foundational and sometimes overlooked skills for any programmer is keyboard proficiency, specifically typing speed and accuracy.\
+One of the foundational and sometimes overlooked skills for any programmer is keyboard proficiency, specifically typing speed and accuracy.

-The faster you can type (without thinking i.e. muscle memory), the quicker you can translate your thoughts into code, write documentation, navigate your computer, etc.
+The faster you can type (without thinking i.e. muscle memory), the quicker you can translate your thoughts into code, write documentation, navigate around your computer, etc.

 ### Touch Typing ⌨️